International Peace Mission movement: 1930s: International expansion and alliance with the Communist Party USA

-By 1934, Peace Mission branches had opened in Los Angeles, California, and Seattle, Washington, and Peace Mission sponsored gatherings occurred in France, Switzerland, Canada, and Australia.
-Father Divine was increasingly called upon to offer political endorsements.
+In 1934, Peace Mission branches had opened in Los Angeles, California, and Seattle, Washington.
+The gatherings occurred in France, Switzerland, Canada, and Australia.
+Although, the membership totals were overstated in the press.
+Thus, Father Divine was called upon to offer political endorsements.

-An alliance between the Peace Mission movement and the Communist Party USA began in early 1934.
-The Peace Mission Movement practiced a form of communal socialism in which profits from individual Peace Mission businesses were redistributed within the movement.
-Father Divine was impressed with the Communist Party's commitment to civil rights and an alliance was formed.
+In early 1934, an alliance between Father Divine and the Communist Party USA began.
+The Peace Mission Movement practiced a form of communal socialism which profits from individual Peace Mission businesses were redistributed within the movement.
+Father Divine became impressed with the Communist Party's commitment to civil rights and resulted in an alliance being formed.

 In spite of this alliance, the movement was largely apolitical until the Harlem Riot of 1935.
 Based on a rumor of police killing a black teenager, the Harlem Riot left four dead and caused over $1 million in property damage in Father Divine's neighborhood.
 Father Divine's outrage at this and other racial injustices fueled a keener interest in politics.
 In January 1936, the movement organized a convention to create political platforms incorporating the doctrine of Father Divine.
 Among other things, the delegates opposed school segregation and many of Franklin D. Roosevelt's social programs, which they interpreted as "handouts".
 Other planks called for the nationalization and government control of the major banks and industries.

-1930s and 1940s: Peace Mission Movement scandals
+1930s and 1940s: movement scandals

 Reports of improper sexual conduct would slant much of the public perception of the Peace Mission throughout its stay in the public spotlight.
 Several highly publicized Peace Mission sex and other scandals became part of the public record on the Mission.